Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 Controller and Solenoid

-Gas Cart Starter Solenoids
+Gas Golf Car Starter Solenoids

 On some models of golf carts, the starter is also the alternator and acts to charge the battery as the cart is driven.